contactsimonwilson/PubRemote/README.md

 ## Get Started Using PubMote

+- Not sure where to get started with a Pubmote build?
+Check out an example build like the [Leaf Blaster](/docs/builds/leaf-blaster.md)!
-For instructions on first-time setup, pairing, and usage, see the [quick start guide](/docs/quick-start.md).
+- For instructions on first-time setup, pairing, and usage, see the [quick start guide](/docs/quick-start.md).